nestjs/docs.nestjs.com/content/techniques/configuration.md

 In Node.js applications, it's common to use `.env` files, holding key-value pairs where each key represents a particular value, to represent each environment.
 Running an app in different environments is then just a matter of swapping in the correct `.env` file.

-A good approach for using this technique in Nest is to create a `ConfigModule` that exposes a `ConfigService` which loads the appropriate `.env` file, depending on the `$NODE_ENV` environment variable.
-For convenience, Nest also provides `@nestjs/config` package out-of-the box which we'll cover in the current chapter.
+A good approach for using this technique in Nest is to create a `ConfigModule` that exposes a `ConfigService` which loads the appropriate `.env` file.
+While you may choose to write such a module yourself, for convenience Nest provides the `@nestjs/config` package out-of-the box.
+We'll cover this package in the current chapter.

 #### Installation